stnvh/gulp-tinypng/README.md

 Type: `Boolean`
 Default `false`

-If your source is the same as your destination (images are written over themselves), set this to true
+If your source is the same as your destination (images are written over themselves), and you want to use the signature checking feature, set this to true

 #### options.force
 Type: `Boolean` / `String`